lautarodragan/wookie-movies/README.md

 So far this has all been an argument in favour of SSR, with no mention of NextJS.

 NextJS is, as far as I know, the most battle-tested SSR framework.

+### CSS-in-JS and Styled Components

+Mark Dalgleish covered several pros in an old-ish, 2017 article: [A Unified Styling Language ](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660).
+A more recent article, by Sam Magura, [Why We're Breaking Up with CSS-in-JS](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b) does a great job of listing the pros and as well as a few cons of css-in-js.

+I pretty much agree with everything said in Mark's article, and pretty much everything said in Sam's, except I still feel the pros out-weight the cons.

+I have used both SCSS and Styled Components successfully in production environments, so I don't think there's a giant argument in favour of or against either, yet I currently choose Styled Components because:
+- Setting up Styled Components with NextJS [does require an extra step](https://nextjs.org/docs/advanced-features/compiler#styled-components), for example, where SASS is practically [supported out of the box](https://nextjs.org/docs/basic-features/built-in-css-support#sass-support).
+But it's well documented and minimal.
+- When I still used SCSS, I switched to [CSS Modules](https://github.com/css-modules/css-modules) (with the [CSS Loader](https://www.npmjs.com/package/css-loader#modules)) to avoid the worst problems with specificity, but I still faced some from time to time.
+SCSS without CSS modules is just not an option for me.
+I never faced this problem at all with Styled Components.
+- SCSS will not change at runtime.
+This means better performance and easier debugging.
+But, in real life, I have never found performance and debugging to be a problem with Styled Components either, so this is, to a degree, a moot point.
+- I guess performance could be an issue with older/cheaper phones (yet I'd measure it before jumping to conclusions), but I don't think anyone would use a very dynamic page in a phone.
+If the website is complex enough, there's always a native app with better UX and UI.
+IMO only statically generated sites make sense in mobile browsers.
+Anything else justifies a PC, laptop or native app.
+- **Developer experience with Styled Components is vastly superior**.
+A strong reason for this is colocation, but the benefits are many.
+Improved developer experience leads to fewer bugs, which in turn translates to happier customers and less money spent on engineering.

 ## Challenge